uyfhtdrwww2024/MuGSI/README.md

 ## Download pre-trained GNN models

-To download the pre-trained GNN models as teachers, go to xxx
+To download the pre-trained GNN models as teachers, go to [this link](https://drive.google.com/file/d/1QYlPVbzJua4Ql5PBIl2wtciB2f3f7bnb/view?usp=drive_link) to download the pre-trained GNN models, unzip it and put the `best_models/` under the root directory.

 ## Run MuGSI